Free, macOS only

 1. Claude Code reports your limits

 On every statusline render, Claude Code hands over your 5-hour and weekly usage, with reset times.
+A small helper script prints your normal statusline and writes the numbers to ~/.claude/usage_snapshot.json.

-3. The menubar app reads the file
+3. The menubar app reads the files

 Setup